 - Split and estimation

-This was an opportunity to meet for the first time and get a feeling the project is finally moving.
+This was an opportunity to meet for the first time and get a feeling of the project finally moving.
 Further on regular sync meetings were set to discuss blockers, progress, or new information collected previously.

 It became obvious the QA and backend teams best understand most of the underlying use cases.
 Two activities helped in this situation: